NateEag/nateeag.com/drafts/hardware-notes.md

 ## Physical Teletype Terminal Project

-I would really love for the boys' early years of computing to include some hands-on time with a physical teletype-style terminal, if at all possible.
+I would really love for the kids' early years of computing to include some hands-on time with a physical teletype-style terminal, if at all possible.

 Seeing [this glorious video](https://youtu.be/2XLZ4Z8LpEE) helped me understand